The Women's Suffrage Centennial

 The League advocates on the local, state and national level with more than 700 state and local leagues throughout the country.

 Image: Public domain

 Journalist, educator and activist Ida B. Wells played an essential role in the Women's Suffrage movement.
 In 1913, she founded the Alpha Suffrage Club of Chicago, which organized African American women in the movement; later that year, the Club marched in the seminal Women's Suffrage Procession in Washington DC.
 Click here to view a brief video about the history of Black women in the suffrage movement.

 The U.S. Constitution in its initial form did not expressly address the right to vote, so states were free to do as they pleased; most extended the vote only to white male property owners.
 In New Jersey, however, some women could vote as early as 1776.
 The right was relatively short-lived -- in 1807, the New Jersey State Legislature restricted voting rights to tax-paying, white male citizens, thus disenfranchising both women and African Americans.

 In 2020, the National Constitution Center in Philadelphia hosted several legal scholars in a virtual discussion focused upon the Suffrage Centennial.
 The panel also discussed related topics including the 15th Amendment and the Voting Rights Act of 1965.
-In fall 2021, the Center is hosting The 19th Amendment: Women Fight for Rights (1848-1877).
-Click here for details!
+In fall 2021, the Center opened an ongoing exhibit titled The 19th Amendment: How Women Won the Vote, and a companion virtual exhibit, The 19th Amendment: Women Fight for Rights (1848-1877).

 Due to extended closure of public buildings, three Washington DC institutions have customized their in-person exhibits for online viewing.
 You may also view a virtual exhibit via Google Arts & Culture.